Skip to main content

 National Employment Savings Trust (NEST)

 NEST — a defined contribution workplace pension scheme — was set up by the UK government to facilitate auto enrolment.
 As a ‘qualifying’ scheme, NEST can be used by any and all UK employers to make pension contributions.
+Employers can auto enrol employees in NEST rather than setting up their own pension scheme.

 Members can transfer other Defined Contribution pensions they may have into their Nest scheme, should they wish, and are also free to transfer out to another pension scheme, providing they have stopped making contributions into the NEST account.